swilliams/angular2-modal/QUICKTHROUGH.md

 ```

 This is a demonstration of opening a modal using a drop in.
 There are 3 drop in's:
   * Alert
-  * Propmt
+  * Prompt
   * Confirm

 This is true for every plugin, however some might not implemented all of them, the built in plugins support all 3 drop ins.
 Plugins will probably implement different API for drop in's, here is an example for VEX: